evertonstz/pynps/README.md

 ## Manual
 This is only for 64bits systems.

-You can grab the latest x86/usr/bin/_64 binary file at [releases](https://github.com/evertonstz/pyNPS/releases).
-The binary is made with pyinstaller, so there's no need to deal with python dependencies, just download it and use it (ofc you'll still need pkg2zip and wget installed or inside ~/.config/pynps/lib)
+You can grab the latest x86_64 binary file at [releases](https://github.com/evertonstz/pyNPS/releases).
+The binary is made with pyinstaller, so there's no need to deal with python dependencies, just download it and use it (ofc you'll still need pkg2zip and wget installed or inside `/home/$USER/.config/pyNPS/lib`

-If you want to just use it by typing "pynps" in your terminal, you have to copy your binary to /usr/bin/
+If you want to just use it by typing "pynps" in your terminal, you'll have to copy your binary to /usr/bin/

 Here's a full guide:
-- download the latest release [here](https://github.com/evertonstz/pyNPS/releases), last time time this readme was updated it was the v0.5, so you'll need to download the file named  pynps-v0.5-linux-x86_64;
+- download the latest release [here](https://github.com/evertonstz/pyNPS/releases), last time time this readme was updated it was 1.1.0, so you'll need to download the file named `pynps-1.1.0-1.x86_64.linux`;

 - enter your terminal and cd to were you downloaded the file, usually it's:
   >$ cd ~/Download

 - move the downloaded file to the /usr/bin folder by runing (don't forget to change the version if you're installing a newer release):
->$ sudo mv pynps-v0.5-linux-x86_64 /usr/bin/pynps
+  >$ sudo mv pynps-1.1.0-1.x86_64.linux /usr/bin/pynps

 - make sure the moved file is marked as executable:
   >$ sudo chmod +x /usr/bin/pynps

 - test the newly installed binary, pynps should output the version:
   >$ pynps --version

+If everything was done correctly, pynps should print the version in your terminal.
 After this proceed to the [pkg2zip](#pkg2zip) section, you'll also need to install that.

 ## Fedora
 This is for both 32 and 64bits systems.